SebastianLeclerc/quic_experimental/README.md

 nc -uvz IP PORT #Send traffic to edge
 ```

-If network is OK can now test demo program for connection
+If the network is OK can now test the demo program for the connection
 ```
 cd ~/NanoSDK/demo/quic_mqtt
 ./quic_client conn mqtt-quic://IP:PORT